Zygomatic and Oncology Dental Implants

 Pellegrino G, Tarsitano A, Basile F, Pizzigallo A, Marchetti C. Computer-Aided Rehabilitation of Maxillary Oncological Defects Using Zygomatic Implants: A Defect-Based Classiﬁcation.
 American Association of Oral and Maxillofacial Surgeons, 2015, 0278-2391/15/01265-3.

-For further detailed information about the Osseointegrated Fixtures, please see the documents made available for your reference.
+For further detailed information about Zygomatic and Oncology implants, please see the documents made available for your reference.

 Nazalus Implants Brochure

 Implants for Prosthetic Retention and Reconstruction Catalog